sanjar91/Fantastic-Four/DesigningforSoftwareSecurityEngineering.md

 Mosquitto does provide the “allow_anonymous”  configuration flag to enforce a “closed system.”

 One of our findings was that mosquitto does not require strong passwords.
-This leaves open the possability for a brute force attack.
+This leaves open the possibility for a brute force attack.

 Mosquitto also supports dual factor authentication.
 In addition to username/password authentication, the system admin can also setup pre-shared-key based encryption.